These days, perhaps ever, does anyone use the words “healthy and balanced” in the same sentence as “governance”? Sadly, the answer is no.

 This phenomenon was clearly articulated in the film Wag the Dog starring Dustin Hoffman, through which the phenomenon of presidents going to war to hide their own wrongdoings is a sick “truc” we all see right through.

 It should be obvious to one and all that political decisions are made by “where is the oil”?
-Then a story follows about our national security being threatened, the heads of State are narco-terrorists, or another favorite is our helping hand for Democracy to grow in another country.
+Then a story follows about our national security being threatened, the heads of State being narco-terrorists, or another favorite is our helping hand for Democracy to grow in another country.

 This outlines the character development that is the exact opposite of what is needed to govern.